Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Related Work

-Direct discrete optimization is not the only method for finding viable prompts, however.
+Importantly, direct discrete optimization is not the only method for finding viable prompts.
 Several approaches focus on using black box models to sample prompts.
 Both \citet{zhang2024extracting} and \citet{he2024automated} use pretrained language models to extract prompts for given a output across text generation and image generation tasks respectively.
 Moreover, as we show in this work, even a simple captioner that has not been finetuned for prompt generation often outperforms discrete optimization methods.
+In fact, \citet{kaggle-image-to-prompts} have found that a captioner fine-tuned on pairs of prompts and the images that they generate can effectively sample prompts that are exceptionally similar to the ground truth.

-Yet, directly optimizing the prompts for inversion tasks remains an important area of study.
-Similar to prior work on counterfactual explanations \citep{verma2020counterfactual}, directly optimizing inputs for a desired outputs helps to better understand the decision boundaries of classifiers \citep{ribeiro2016model}.
+Despite this performance, we focus on the discrete case as direct discrete optimization can be beneficial for better understanding the behavior of the image generation models.
+Similarly to prior work on counterfactual explanations \citep{verma2020counterfactual}, directly optimizing inputs for a desired outputs helps to better understand the decision boundaries of classifiers \citep{ribeiro2016model}.
 While generative models are not classifiers with explicit decisions and accuracy metrics, they are constantly making decisions on their representations based on the prompts.
 From background color to subject ethnicity, discrete optimization methods may provide a useful understanding of the relationship between prompts and images \citep{williams2024drawl}.

-In this work, we emphasize solidifying ways of comparing discrete optimizers for image generation tasks.
-Even with the rise of novel discrete optimization methods \citep{zou2023universal, wen2023hard, andriushchenko2023adversarial}, standard comparison on prompt recovery from image generation is missing.
-We focus on a holistic benchmark that focuses not only on the similarity between prompt and image, but also on the similarity among images generated by the inverted prompts which to the best of our knowledge has not been standardized for this setting.
+We emphasize solidifying ways of comparing discrete optimizers for image generation tasks.
+Even with the rise of novel discrete optimization methods, standard prompt recovery comparisons over images are missing.
+We focus on a holistic benchmark on not only the similarity between prompt and image, but also the similarity among images generated by the inverted prompts which to the best of our knowledge has not been standardized in this setting.